A Guide To Debt-To-Income Ratio: How To Calculate It And Why It Matters

 - Any other miscellaneous debts that you may carry

-Alex makes $6,000 per month, a salary that is far above the U.S. average.
+In our first example, we have Alex, who makes $6,000 per month – a salary that is far above the U.S. average.
 However, Alex’s debts for the purpose of a DTI ratio calculation are as follows:

 - An alimony payment of $1,500 per month